 Public health authorities worldwide are taking action to contain the COVID-19 outbreak.
 Businesses and employers cannot take these actions for granted; as a society, we have a shared responsibility to prevent and slow the spread of COVID-19.
 Individual discipline and collective discipline are vital for the success of our joint efforts.
 Businesses and employers must take a leading role to stop the spread of this disease.

 3D printing companies around the world have abandoned their “business as usual”, pivoting their operations to help restock hospitals with the right medical equipment to protect doctors and other hospital staff from the highly contagious virus.
-We, at Spentys, decided to make our machines, our modeling skills, and our team available for all urgent production requests from hospitals to support the fight against COVID-19.
+We, at Spentys, decided to make our machines, our modelling skills, and our team available for all urgent production requests from hospitals to support the fight against COVID-19.
 Last week we started sending out the first personal protective equipment (PPE) that is already being used by doctors at intensive care across the country.

 It’s time to take our efforts a step further.
 We want to help independent healthcare workers (physiotherapists, orthopaedic technologist, etc.) to start treating their patients again while ensuring a safe (COVID-19 free) work environment.
 That’s why we launched the #GetBackToWorkSafe campaign and put together a short list of precautions you can take when getting back to work.
 Keep informed at all times and follow the guidelines of your local government.
 It is advised to treat only the patients with urgent health-related complaints.